Emerging Practices with Promise

 Delta Sierra Regional Alliance (San Joaquin Delta): Lincoln Unified School District, Lodi Unified School District, Manteca Unified School District, San Joaquin Delta Community College District, Stockton Unified School District, Tracy Unified School District

-• The DSRA consortium is developing a Pathway Bridge Model, modeled on the Minnesota FastTRAC model.
-The model is designed to provide skill-level appropriate instruction and support to ensure adult student can access and succeed in a career pathway leading to economic sustainability.
+The course wasn’t the start of the consortium’s efforts to address the challenge; it built upon the group’s earlier work to provide skill-level appropriate instruction and support to ensure adult students can access and succeed in a career pathway leading to economic sustainability.

 The Gateway program was part of the consortium’s larger Pathway Bridge Model, similar to Minnesota FastTRAC.
 The Pathway Bridge Model features three steps:

 1. Bride Prep, which provides an infusion of transition skills into all levels of ABE and ESL.

 2. Bridge I, which provides career exploration and planning.

 3. Bridge II, which contextualizes math and English to high-demand careers to prepare students to enter a career education program.

 The Gateway to Healthcare Careers, an accelerated instruction model, is a component of consortium’s Bridge II prototype.

 Relevant to the Pathway Bridge Model, DSRA will launch a Health Sector Partnership strategic planning process in fall 2017 to meet the needs of industry and to ensure that adult learners are well-prepared to succeed in the workplace.
 The partnership will be established with co-leadership and leveraged funding from San Joaquin Delta College’s Strong Workforce Program, the San Joaquin Community Health Leadership Council, San Joaquin WorkNet (workforce development board) and the region’s major health-industry leaders.
 A focus group of human resources directors identified skills gaps in the health care field, and that information will drive the partners’ work.